MADS-NET/FMU_agent/README.md

 ```

 This is giving you a table of model variables and a suitable stub section for the `mads.ini` file.
 Copy that into your settings file, update the fields as needed and launch the `mads broker` command, if it is not running already.

+> **Note:** the inspect command reports the file name and the **model name**.
+The latter can be different from the file name, and it is set by the software that generated the FMU.
+On the MADS network, the agent running the FMU will have the name `fmu_<model name>`, also reported by the inspect command.
+Inless overridden by the `--name` switch, this is the expected section name in the INI settings file `mads.ini`.

 Now you can run the agent: